AbudZohair/AZ-SENCS-task1/README.md

 # AZ-SENCS-task1
-The whole code is written in Pure State without using any library or framwork
+The whole code is written in Pure State without using any library or framework
 # Note
-the proj is not Responsive at all
+the proj is build in Single Page with multible Sections and it isn't Responsive at all
-# if you want it responsice Just Contact Me
+# if you want it responsive Just Contact Me